 Cornwall-on-Hudson is a very small village located in the state of New York.
-With a population of 2,966 people and three constituent neighborhoods, Cornwall-on-Hudson is the 459th largest community in New York.
-Cornwall-on-Hudson has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 2,918 people and three constituent neighborhoods, Cornwall-on-Hudson is the 459th largest community in New York.
+Much of the housing stock in Cornwall-on-Hudson was built prior to World War II, making it one of the older and more historic villages in the country.

-Cornwall-on-Hudson is a decidedly white-collar village, with fully 90.38% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Cornwall-on-Hudson is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Cornwall-on-Hudson who work in teaching (18.81%), sales jobs (14.71%), and management occupations (12.38%).
+Cornwall-on-Hudson is a decidedly white-collar village, with fully 88.79% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Cornwall-on-Hudson is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Cornwall-on-Hudson who work in teaching (22.17%), business and financial occupations (10.44%), and management occupations (9.16%).

 Of important note, Cornwall-on-Hudson is also a village of artists.
 Cornwall-on-Hudson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cornwall-on-Hudson’s character.